 Parents will be notified by the director and office staff not to come to school until they are notified.

-We will combine classes if necessary to help staff.
+We will combine classes if necessary, to help staff.

 Only the Director, or Acting Director, after being notified by authorities, may deactivate the emergency procedure.